Hyedryn/elikopy/docs/elikopy_usage.rst

 Statistical Analysis
 ^^^^^^^^^^^^^^^^^^^^

-In the following code block, fractional anisotropy (FA) from DTI along other additional metrics are registered into a common space.
-The registration is computed using the FA and the mathematical transformation is applied to other metrics.
+In the following code block, fractional anisotropy (FA) from DTI, along with other additional metrics, are registered into a common space.
+The registration is computed using the FA and the mathematical transformation is then applied to the other metrics.

-Afterwards, the randomise_all function performs group wise statistic for the defined metrics along extraction of individual region wise value for each subject into csv files.
+Afterward, the randomise_all function performs group wise statistic for the defined metrics along extraction of individual region wise values for each subject into csv files.

 .. code-block:: python
 	:linenos: